Ocete/Advent-Of-Code-2017/Day 18/README.txt

 It should be noted that it would be equally valid for the programs to run at different speeds; for example, program 0 might have sent all three values and then stopped at the first rcv before program 1 executed even its first instruction.

 Once both of your programs have terminated (regardless of what caused them to do so), how many times did program 1 send a value?

+Your puzzle answer was 7620.

+Both parts of this puzzle are complete!
+They provide two gold stars: **